QnnOkabayashi/qnnokabayashi.github.io/_posts/2022-9-5-Diplomat @ Google.md

 In Rust, the most common examples are tuples, but it also shows up in config types frequently.
 The second kind are opaque structs which usually have some more advanced functionality.
-An example is Rust's `HashMap`, where the user shouldn't particulary care about the exact inner fields, and only cares about the functionality.
+An example is Rust's `HashMap`, where the user shouldn't particulary care about the exact inner fields (which are private anyway!), and only cares about the functionality it provides.

 Diplomat distinguishes between these two kinds of structs, and the programmer can communicate this by marking opaque structs with the `#[diplomat::opaque]` attribute.
 Structs marked as opaque have special properties in Diplomat's model:
 1. Fields are private from the other language, only methods can be used.
 2. Fields can be _any_ concrete type, since Diplomat doesn't examine them.
-3. Can only cross the FFI boundary behind a pointer, meaning there is no conversion cost.
+3. Can only cross the FFI boundary behind a pointer, meaning conversion across the boundary is constant and minimal.
 4. Boxed opaques can only be returned, but not accepted as a parameters because many other languages don't have a way to give up ownership.